frishkorn/timeClock/README.md

 ---
 An Arduino driven time clock with 16x2 multi-color LCD display, user input buttons, RTC, and SD card.

+*Arduino Uno, SD Shield, and RGB LCD Shield are required.
+There is a utility in the utility folder you can run once to set the RTC.*

+timeClock has 6 projects that can be selected using the UP / DOWN buttons.
+Back-light color will change for each Project.
+Time and date will always be displaying on the main screen.

+To start a timer press SELECT, the back-light will change red notifying you the timer is running.
+The project title, start time, and date will be logged to the SD card using a CSV file.
+Pressing SELECT again will stop the timer, the project title and stop time will be logged to the SD card in addition to the elapsed timer.

 Author: Chris Frishkorn

 Version Release History